-To set the precise threshold for louder hits, you may need to zoom in carefully to examine the waveform for trigger points (indicated by colorcoded trigger markers) and then Commanddrag the Threshold slider for more precise adiustment.
+To set the precise threshold for louder hits, you may need to zoom in carefully to examine the waveform for trigger points (indicated by colorcoded trigger markers) and then Commanddrag the Threshold slider for more precise adjustment.
 If there is a great deal of variation in the dynamics of the source audio, you may need to use all three Trigger Thresholds/Amplitude Zones for optimum results.

-If only one replacement sample is loaded into SoundReplacer and it is loaded into Trigger threshold/amplitude zone 1 (vellow), SoundReplacer will let you use the red and blue Trigger Threshold sliders to set Amplitude Zones 2 and 3-without having to load the same sample again.
+into SoundReplacer and it is loaded into SoundReplacer and it is loaded into Trigger threshold/amplitude zone 1 (yellow), SoundReplacer will let you use the red and blue Trigger Threshold sliders to set Amplitude Zones 2 and 3-without having to load the same sample again.